Achievable logoAchievable logo

 Illegal Occupation

-No coverage is provided if the claim occurs in connection with a felony or if the insured engages in an illegal occupation.
+• No coverage is provided if a claim arises from the insured committing a felony or engaging in an illegal occupation.

 Intoxicants and Narcotics

-No coverage is provided if the claim occurs while the insured is intoxicated or under the influence of drugs, unless prescribed by a physician.
+• No coverage is provided if a claim occurs while the insured is intoxicated or under the influence of non-prescribed drugs.

 Eleven optional health policy provisions